btbytes/btbytes/README.md

-# Hi there 👋
+# Hi there ✌️

 This is **Pradeep Gowda**.

 This is the perfect place to talk about programming and stuff ;)

-- I like programming in: Python, Nim, and Scala.
+- I like programming in: Python, Nim, and Scala
-- I have programmed professionally in: Java, Javascript, Bash.
+- I have programmed professionally in: Java, Javascript, Bash
-- I have done non-trivial amounts of programming in: Erlang, Rust, D, C, C++, Lua.
+- I have done non-trivial amounts of programming in: Erlang, Rust, D, C, C++, Lua
-- I want to get good in: OCaml (or F#), Nix, and Go.
+- I want to get good in: OCaml (or F#), Nix, and Go
 - Languages I wish I could be programming: Common Lisp, APL, and FORTH
-- My most recent professional experience is in leading and writing code on development teams in the cybersecurity engineering domain while solving for large scale data gathering, processing and producing data products.
+- My most recent professional experience is in leading and writing code on development teams in the cybersecurity engineering domain while solving for large scale data gathering, processing and producing data products

 These are some of my links related to programming: